MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/general-ledger.md

 Use the Account History window to enter summary amounts for each account.
 Even if you have historical information for each account for several historical years, you can only post information to the most recent historical year.
 To enter history for earlier years, you must enter summary account information in this window.
 You also can use the Account History window to change or delete existing account history information for posting and unit accounts.

+> [!NOTE]
-*Before entering account history for a particular year, you must set up the year and mark it as a historical year in the Fiscal Periods Setup window.
-For more information about fiscal period setup, refer to the System Setup instructions (Help \>\> Contents \>\> select Setting Up the System).*
+> Before entering account history for a particular year, you must set up the year and mark it as a historical year in the Fiscal Periods Setup window.
+For more information about fiscal period setup, refer to the System Setup instructions (Help \>\> Contents \>\> select Setting Up the System).

 **To enter account history:**